TERREMEMBER/znbase/docs/content/stable/yedis/develop/client-drivers/yedis/go.md

 This tutorial assumes that you have:

-- installed YugabyteDB, created a universe, and are able to interact with it using the Redis shell.
+- installed ZNbaseDB, created a universe, and are able to interact with it using the Redis shell.
 If not, please follow these steps in [Quick start](../../../../quick-start/).
 - installed Go version 1.8 or later

 ## Install the Go Redis driver